-- External audit is entrenched in grant agreements and the Grant Management Assurance Framework; - Audits of Principal Recipients and sub-recipients were almost always conducted on an annual basis; - The Local Fund Agent has consistently used the defined template for commenting on the external audit arrangements and audit reports; and - The Local Fund Agent provided timely feedback in line with the Global Fund guidelines.
+- External audit is entrenched in grant agreements and the Grant Management Assurance Framework; - Audits of Principal Recipients and sub-recipients were almost always conducted on an annual basis; and - The Local Fund Agent has consistently used the defined template for commenting on the external audit arrangements and audit reports.

-4. Our review found that major improvement is needed in the external assurance provision for the grants audited in the High Impact Africa 2 region, specifically:
+4. Our review found that major improvement is needed in the external assurance provision for the grants audited in the Central Africa region, specifically:

-- Improving the timeliness of the delivery of audit reports and management letters; - Ensuring that audit opinions and accompanying financial statements contain all required provisions and information; - Ensuring that the management letters from the external audit include the grading of current year findings and the status of prior year issues; and - Improving the quality and coverage of sub-recipient audits.
+- Improving the timeliness of the delivery of audit reports and management letters; - Ensuring that audit opinions and accompanying financial statements contain all required provisions and information; - Ensuring that the management letters from the external audit include the grading of current year findings and the status of prior year issues; and - Ensuring that external auditors make use of, and compare the results of work performed by other assurance providers to ensure that the feedback received by the Global Fund is consistent and complete.

-5. Recommendations for the High Impact Africa 2 region mirror to a large extent the recommendations made to the Global Fund Secretariat in the consolidated report.
+5. The review of the Central Africa region mirrors to a large extent the recommendations made to the Global Fund Secretariat in the consolidated report.
 These include:

-- Adopting a process for deciding which external auditors to rely on for assurance in order to ensure a consistent standard of audit reporting; - Implementing a process to ensure that the external auditor has no conflict of interest, including declaring all services provided to the Principal Recipient in order for the Country Team to assess any potential conflict of interest;
+- Adopting a process for deciding which external auditors to rely on for assurance in order to ensure a consistent standard of audit reporting; - Implementing a process to ensure that the external auditor has no conflict of interest, including declaring all services provided to the Principal Recipient in order for the Country Team to

-Consideration should also be given to creating a pool of prequalified auditors and decreasing the overall timeline for audit activities
+Consideration should also be given to creating a pool of prequalified auditors and decreasing the overall timeline for audit activities. assess any potential conflict of interest;